fjhheras/phhotoreceptor/README.rst

 pHHotoreceptor is a Hodgkin-Huxley simulator of insect photoreceptor bodies.

-Scripts to generate the graphs in the article "Shunt peaking in neural membranes" are located in the folder script/shunt_peaking.
+Scripts to generate the graphs in the article "Shunt peaking in neural membranes" (DOI: 10.1098/rsif.2016.0719) are located in the folder scripts/shunt_peaking.

+Scripts to generate the graphs in the article "Voltage-dependent K+ Channels Improve the Energy Efficiency of Signalling in Blowfly Photoreceptors" (Submitted) are located in the folder scripts/calliphora_energy.

 ##########
 Licence